balena-os/balena-supervisor/docs/API.md

 The API is versioned (currently at v1), except for `/ping`.

 You might notice that the formats of some responses differ.
-This is because they were implemented later, and in Go instead of node.js.
+This is because they were implemented later, and in Go instead of node.js - even if the Go pieces were later removed, so we kept the response format for backwards compatibility.

 Here's the full list of endpoints implemented so far.
 In all examples, replace everything between `< >` for the corresponding values.